pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Templating helper `$this->action()` as well as the Twig extension `pimcore_action()` are deprecated and will be removed in Pimcore v7.
 Use Twig `render()` instead.
 - `\Pimcore\Model\Element\Reference\Placeholder` has been deprecated and will be removed in Pimcore v7.
 Use `\Pimcore\Model\Element\ElementDescriptor` instead.
 - `WebDebugToolbarListenerPass` has been deprecated and will be removed in Pimcore v7.
+- `MigrationInstaller` for bundles has been deprecated and will be removed in Pimcore 10, please use `AbstractInstaller` instead.
+- The entire `Pimcore\Migrations` namespace has been deprecated and will be removed in Pimcore 10.
+Please use Doctrine Migrations directly instead for your project and bundles.
 - `ClassMapLoader` now takes priority over `PrefixLoader` e.g. config `pimcore.document.editables.map` has higher priority than `pimcore.document.editables.prefixes`.

 #### Migrating legacy module/controller/action configurations to new controller references
 You can use `./bin/console migration:controller-reference` to migrate your existing Documents, Staticroutes and Document Types to the new controller references in the format: `AppBundle\Controller\FooController::barAction`.